HuBELKHU/HuBEL-Website/content/publication/1st/index.md

 ---
-title: 'Indoor Environmental Quality &amp; Occupant-Centric Design'
+title: 'Indoor Environmental Quality & Occupant-Centric Design'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here